KILTprotocol/spec-ext-credential-api/readme.md

 If the issuer successfully verified the claim, they MUST issue an attestation and SHOULD send a `submit-credential` message.
 This message contains the attested credential.
-To build the credential, the issuer will generate the salts which are used in the selective disclosure scheme.
-These salts MUST be used only once and be generated using a cryptographic random generator.

 |              |                       |
 | ------------ | --------------------- |